Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Mask-Map-and-Detail-Map.md

 ## Mask map

-The mask map contains four grayscale Textures, one in each of its color channels.
+The mask map contains four grayscale textures, one in each color channel.
+HDRP uses the mask map to store the metallic map, occlusion map, detail mask, and smoothness map for the material.
+The mask map stores these textures in the following channels:

 | **Color channel** | **Map**     |
 | ----------------- | ----------- |